Help with Steve's kidney transplant

 In January 2004, only a couple of months later, a weekend surgery to correct a lymphatic fluid drainage problem turned into two months in hospital.
 Things had gone wrong in the surgery and it had damaged his new kidney.
 This time, it was a slow decline in his kidney functions.

 With care and careful management, Steve was able to prolong the life of his transplanted kidney until January 2007 when he had to go back on dialysis.
-It was only a few months earlier that Steve and Jordan had met and started seeing each other.

 (The dialysis process)